 If you want more great tips like this, sign up to our email list.
 You'll also be entered to win a 3-Look headshot session with makeup!

-If you enjoyed this, here are a couple other articles you might like:
+If you enjoyed this, here are a couple other articles I've written that you might like:

 Hey I'm Martin, and my goal is to help you reach yours.
 I love writing content about career advancement, marketing strategies, productivity, and much more.